syncfusion-content/blazor-docs/blazor/rating/accessibility.md

 ## ARIA attributes

-The following ARIA attributes are used in rating Component based on its state.
+The following ARIA attributes are used in rating component based on its state.

 | Properties | Functionality |
 | ------------ | ----------------------- |